myk-org/homeassistant-vertex-ai/README.md

 2. Select your project
 3. Go to "IAM & Admin" > "Service Accounts"
 4. Click "Create Service Account"
-5. Provide a name (e.g., "homeassistant-claude-vertex-ai")
+5. Provide a name (e.g., "homeassistant-claude-vertex")
 6. Click "Create and Continue"
 7. Grant the role: "Vertex AI User"
 8. Click "Continue" and then "Done"